 Mortgage Guidelines On Down Payment On Home Purchases

-This BLOG On Mortgage Guidelines On Down Payment Was UPDATED On July 9, 2017
+This Article Is About Mortgage Guidelines On Down Payment

-- When a mortgage loan borrower applies for a home loan, he or she completes a mortgage application and lists his or her income, liabilities, and assets.
+- When a borrower applies for a home loan, he or she completes a mortgage application and lists his or her income, liabilities, and assets

-- When a mortgage lender underwrites the mortgage loan, he or she will want to see the source of down payment.
+- When a lender underwrites the mortgage loan, he or she will want to see the source of down payment

-- If the down payment is not listed in a checking or savings account or other liquid accounts, the mortgage lender will want to know where the source of the down payment will be coming from.
+- If the down payment is not listed in a checking or savings account or other liquid accounts, the lender will want to know where the source of the down payment will be coming from

 Down Payment Needs to be Sourced

 Undocumented sources of down payment like cash cannot be counted.